Lewis Grassic Gibbon: Fiction

 Mitchell gained attention from his earliest attempts at fiction, notably from H. G. Wells, but it was his trilogy entitled A Scots Quair, and in particular its first book Sunset Song, with which he made his mark.
 A Scots Quair, with its combination of stream-of-consciousness, lyrical use of dialect, and social realism, is considered to be among the defining works of the 20th century Scottish Renaissance.
 It tells the story of Chris Guthrie, a young woman growing up in the north-east of Scotland in the early 20th century.
 All three parts of the trilogy have been turned into serials by BBC Scotland, written by Bill Craig, with Vivien Heilbron as Chris.
 Additionally, Sunset Song has been adapted into a film, released in 2015.
 Spartacus, a novel set in the famous slave revolt, is his best-known full-length work outside this trilogy.

+In 1932 he used the pseudonym Lewis Grassic Gibbon for the first time when 'Sunset Song' was published in August of that year.
+The name, Lewis Grassic Gibbon, is a variation of his maternal grandmother's name Lilias Grassick Gibbon.

 In 1934 Mitchell collaborated with Hugh MacDiarmid on Scottish Scene, which included three of Gibbon's short stories.
 His stories were collected posthumously in A Scots Hairst (1969).
 Possibly his best-known is "Smeddum", a Scots word which could be best translated as the colloquial term "guts".
 Like A Scots Quair, it is set in north-east Scotland with strong female characters.
-It was dramatised by Bill Craig and the BBC, as a Play for Today in 1976, along with two other short stories, "Clay" and "Greenden".
+In 1976 the BBC produced a Play for Today, Clay, Smeddum and Greenden, a dramatisation of three of his short stories by Bill Craig.
 Also notable is his essay The Land.

 Remembrance

-The Grassic Gibbon Centre was established in Arbuthnott in 1991 to commemorate the author's life.
-There is a memorial to him and his wife, and other members of the Mitchell family, in the western corner of the village churchyard (parish church of Saint Ternan) of Arbuthnott, nowadays in Aberdeenshire.
+The Grassic Gibbon Centre, attached to the local village hall, was established in Arbuthnott in 1991 to commemorate the author's life.
+Within it is a small museum about his life and work, as well as a café.
+There is a memorial to him and his wife, and other members of the Mitchell family, in the western corner of the village churchyard (parish church of Saint Ternan) of Arbuthnott Church, nowadays in Aberdeenshire.

 In 2016 Sunset Song was voted Scotland's favourite novel in the BBC Love to Read campaign.
 A feature article on the novel has been written by Nicola Sturgeon, who edited a recent edition.